a1256844492/I-View-U/README.md

-For more details of the I-View-U workflow, please refer to the introductory video: https://bit.ly/3XUtT8B (English version); http://bit.ly/4i7moDC (Chinese version)
+For more details of the I-View-U workflow, please refer to one of the following introductory videos: https://bit.ly/3XUtT8B (English version); http://bit.ly/4i7moDC (Chinese version)

 Examples are also available in the examples folder.
 (Currently there is only one example available.)

+**A recent live demo of I-View-U, check it out!()**

 The "the_combinator_for_major_concepts.py" can also be run at Google Colab: https://colab.research.google.com/drive/19obLbeHC_Medq0IQn-rnqCk5Mwj5LYoV?usp=sharing